Tax Executives Institute

 Theresa has worked in the accounting field for the past 14 years.
 She previously worked for a nonprofit organization in Washington, D.C., as an Accounting Assistant for 6 years.
 While there, she handled all of the accounts receivable tasks for the organization.

-Theresa has a bachelor’s degree in Business Management from University of Maryland University College.
-She is currently working toward her master’s degree.
+Theresa has a bachelor’s degree in Business Management and a master's degree in Human Resource Management from University of Maryland University College.

 Margaret R. Stanback joined the Tax Executives Institute in 2012 as an Administrative Assistant to the Executive Director, Office Administrator and the Legal Staff where she provides administrative support in the day-to-day operations of TEI’s national office.
 Margaret came to TEI with an extensive knowledge of office administration and legal technical support for the private and public sectors.